Brewing Methods

 Paper filters are excellent for those who enjoy a cleaner cup similar to pour-over coffee.
 They trap the coffee’s oils, resulting in a more refined and crisp flavor.
 When I’m in the mood for a cup that’s clear and light, I reach for paper filters.

 On the other hand, metal filters allow more oils to pass through, contributing to a fuller-bodied cup.
-This is perfect when I want a richer, more robust flavor profile.
+This is perfect when I want a richer, more full-bodied flavor profile.
 The oils enhance the mouthfeel and complexity of the coffee, making it a great choice for those who appreciate a more intense brew.

-Filter Type | Characteristics | Flavor Profile |
+Filter Type Characteristics Flavor Profile

-Paper Filter | Filters out oils | Clean and Light |
+Paper Filter Filters out oils Clean and Light

-Metal Filter | Retains oils | Rich and Full-Bodied |
+Metal Filter Retains oils Rich and Full-Bodied

 For more insights into choosing the right filter, you could explore our article on how to brew coffee.